GAZB2212/Fusion-connect/replit.md

 ### Technical Implementations
 **Frontend:** Built with React 18, TypeScript, Wouter for routing, TanStack Query for data fetching, Vite as a build tool, shadcn/ui for components, and Tailwind CSS for styling.
 **Backend:** Developed with Node.js, Express.js, and TypeScript.
 It uses Drizzle ORM for PostgreSQL interactions and Passport.js with a custom local strategy for authentication.
 **Authentication:** Custom email/password authentication via Passport Local Strategy with bcrypt for password hashing and PostgreSQL for session storage.
 A comprehensive AI Face Verification system, using OpenAI Vision API (GPT-4o), ensures identity verification by comparing uploaded profile photos with live selfies.
-Advanced photo analysis detects and rejects stock photos, watermarks, screenshots, and professional modeling shots.
+The system uses lenient AI prompts to accept normal selfies while detecting obvious stock photos, watermarks, and screenshots.
+Detailed logging tracks all verification attempts.
 **Content Moderation:** Multi-layered protection system:
   - OpenAI Moderation API for detecting sexual content, harassment, violence, and hate speech
   - Custom scam pattern detection for financial requests, external platform redirects, and suspicious URLs